Do you have a customer advisory board charter?

 - Length of Membership

 The other day, a CAB program manager from a Fortune500 SaaS company was telling us about her top advisory board challenges.
-One challenge was that a group of CAB members have been on the board for 9+ years and it was time to refresh the board with new faces — and the company felt awkward kicking these folks out after so much time.
+One challenge was that a group of CAB members has been on the board for 9+ years and it was time to refresh the board with new faces — and the company felt awkward kicking these folks out after so much time.
 We told the CAB program manager to specify a member tenure period, put it in writing in a charter and share the charter with the board members.
 CABs require ongoing recruitment and member refresh.
 The most common tenure periods are 12 months, 18 months or 24 months.

 - Customer Advisory Board Member Benefits and Participation